MathLabCSE2019/ASU-MathLab-2019/README.md

 ## Our Team

-Grouping is based on responsibilities
+Grouping is based on [responsibilities distribution of Phase 2](https://github.com/MathLabCSE2019/AsuMathLabG01/issues/2)

 ### Group 1
 * Shimaa Hassan